 Cons of These Systems

 Looking at the list of the benefits of having a LED setup, it makes it seem like a no-brainer to select an LED setup over anything else.
 However, we need to discuss the disadvantages of LED systems.

-The biggest disadvantage to LEDs compared to T5 and Halides is the fact they are not exactly plug and play.
-This is likely the reason why some hobbyist have experienced mixed results with LEDs.
+The biggest disadvantage to LEDs compared to T5 and Halides is the fact they are not exactly plug-and-play.
+This is likely the reason why some hobbyists have experienced mixed results with LEDs.
 You have to keep into account intensity, spectrum, and positioning with LEDs to make sure they best fit your tank.

-PAR, or Photosynthetically Active Radiation in our hobbyist terms are the number particles of light that fall in a square meter over the course of one second that are in between the wavelengths of ~400nm to 600 nm.
+PAR, or Photosynthetically Active Radiation in our hobbyist terms is the number of particles of light that fall in a square meter over the course of one second that is in between the wavelengths of ~400nm to 600 nm.
 NM stands for nanometer or billionths of a meter.
-Non scientifically speaking it is the measurement of total amount of visible light that shines on a square meter after one second.
+Non-scientifically speaking it is the measurement of the total amount of visible light that shines on a square meter after one second.